RajChalla/IS601-f2f-class1/README.md

 # IS601-f2f-class1
-## Introduction to Githubfor source code management and getting started with Github
+## Introduction to Github for source code management and getting started with Github